Grootfontein: Transport

 Grootfontein is a railhead on TransNamib, the national railway and transport system.
 The next station to the west is Otavi.
 Grootfontein is also home of Namibia's main military base which housed several units of the now departed South African Defence Force.

 It has an airfield that can handle large transport carriers such as the Hercules C130, as well as commercial passenger aircraft.

 Agriculture

 The Grootfontein Show, an annual agricultural exhibition that has taken place since 1911, is the second largest annual entrepreneurial exhibition in the country, after the Windhoek Show.

+Geography

+Like all the towns in the Otavi Triangle, Grootfontein is green in summer but drier in winter.
+In spring, jacaranda and flamboyant trees bloom in profusion.
+The town has an old German Schutztruppe fortress from the year 1896, which today houses a museum that expounds on the local history.
+Namibia is a dolomite country and the carbonate deposits in the upper parts of the mine have yielded interesting fossils of simian or pongoid creatures that lived millions of years before modern humans evolved.